-What if religious history was easily accessible in an online database?
-A project led by Edward Slingerland, based at the University of British Columbia, with collaborators from all over the globe, is creating such possibilities with the Database of Religious History (DRH).
-This online quantitative and qualitative encyclopedia collects and codes information about religious behaviors and beliefs throughout world history, helping researchers and students advance their work in more areas, with more accuracy, and at a faster pace than ever before.
+The DRH is an online quantitative and qualitative encyclopedia that collects and codes information about religious behaviors and beliefs throughout world history.
+Its goal is to help researchers and students advance their work in more areas, with more accuracy and at a faster pace than ever before.

-Historians traditionally make generalizations drawn from their view of available historical records.
-In generations past, this was much easier because the field of religious history consisted of only a handful of journals and influential scholars.
-This means it was possible for a scholar to retain the consensus of their entire sub-field simply in their head.
-Even one generation ago, this kind of overview was still possible with resources such as handbooks, edited volumes, and standardized textbooks.
-A scholar could still confidently generalize about the religious historical record with information available, if not in their head, then within their office.
+In generations past, the field of religious history consisted of only a handful of journals and influential scholars.
+Scholars could retain the consensus of their entire subfield in their heads.
+Even one generation ago, thanks to print resources such as handbooks, edited volumes and standardized textbooks, a scholar could still confidently generalize about the religious historical record — if not with information in their heads, then with what was on their bookshelves or piled on the desk in their office.

 During the past fifteen years, however, high-quality religious scholarship now appears in hundreds of journals, handbooks and other outlets, and in multiple languages.
 Print resources are often out of date before they’re even off the press.